You can avoid job losses by planning ahead and looking at other options.

 You can agree to update employment contracts to allow more flexible working.

-Ask staff to temporarily stop working or reduce hours
+Ask employees to temporarily stop working or reduce hours

-If it’s included in employment contracts you can ask staff to:
+If it’s included in employment contracts you can ask employees to:

 - stop working for a while (known as a ‘temporary lay-off’)